EventStacks/website/pages/posts/automated-utopia-dotnet.md

 4. **Continuous code generation - .NET libraries**
 5. Continuous code generation - Automatically set up new libraries and APIs

-*I was lazy and did not end up recording how the .NET library got released, but this is for the TypeScript setup, which is 95% the same as for a .NET package* :smile:
+*I got a little lazy and did not end up recording how the .NET library got released, but this is for the TypeScript setup, which is 95% the same as for a .NET package* :smile:
 <video controls>
   <source src="/media/typescript-auto-generation.webm"
           type="video/webm"/>